howardreith/vistapathChallengeBackEnd/README.md

 ## Instructions for testing

-1. After install dependencies, run tests with `yarn test` or `npm run test`.
+1. After installing dependencies, run tests with `yarn test` or `npm run test`.